 Film — Live Action

 - Demolition Man: The futuristic town shown in the movie has its people think they are safe from harm, that violence has been erased from the world, and the tiniest thing like swearing is forbidden, but you barely get tickets for that.
-Apart from the fact that this world is completely "boring" to live in, it is anything but safe: a single psycho is enough to ruin its peace.
-And he was thawed out to take out a small community of people who wouldn't comply to the cities standards.
+Apart from the fact that this world is completely boring to live in, it is anything but safe: a single psycho is enough to ruin its peace.
+And he was thawed out to take out a small community of people who wouldn't comply to the city's standards.
 And why the hell did these people keep working weapons and ammo in a museum with nothing but glass to keep them out of the wrong hands?

-- The Truman Show: Truman lives in a nice little town, ignoring that it is the biggest studio in the world and that his life is a TV show.
+- The Truman Show: Truman lives in a nice little town, ignoring that (unbeknownst to him) it is the biggest studio in the world and that his life is a TV show.
 Christoff justifies that he wonít free Truman because while in his studio, where everyone protects him and give him an easy life, he will be safe from the evil of reality.

 - Equilibrium: A medicine is invented to rid people of emotion.
 War is over, the world is in peace.
 The price?
 People feel nothing, are incapable of empathy, and emotion-triggering activities like art are forbidden.
 People who even try to express or feel emotion get executed.